Off-campus troubleshooting + FAQ

 Don't know your Loyola email account information?
 You can find your email address by looking it up in the Loyola directory, or you can find it in the "Personal Info" section of your LORA account.

-Loyola's electronic databases are available to current Loyola University New Orleans students, staff and faculty only.
+Loyola's electronic databases are available off-campus to current Loyola University New Orleans students, staff and faculty only.
 We cannot extend this privilege to alumni or members of the general public.
-Try your local public library.
+Most of our databases can be used by the public in the library building.
+Also try your local public library.
+If you're in Louisiana, go to Louisiana State Library to see what your local library system has.
+Here is a list of all state libraries.

-If you can't log in to your Loyola e-mail, then you won't be able to use any of our databases from home.
-Contact Information Technology at 504-865-2255 Monday to Friday from 8:30 am to 4:45 pm or email@example.com for help.
+If you can't log in to your Loyola WolfMail account, then you won't be able to use any of our databases from home.
+Contact Information Technology at 504-865-2255 Monday to Friday from 8:30 am to 4:30 pm or email@example.com for help.
 However, Loyola graduates keep use of the e-mail system but do not keep electronic product access.

 If you are using the new Zimbra email system, that login will not work.
 You must log in with your old Wolfmail username and password.
 If you do not recall it, contact Information Technology at 504-865-2255 Monday to Friday from 8:30 am to 4:45 pm and ask them to reset it.